Ma1hT3ach3r/ICS4URubrics/README.md

 ## Detailed Rubric

 Subjective evaluation will be made on your work/process according to the following criteria:
+(Mandatory)
 ### 1. Intro to JavaScript
 * 4: Developer completes all projects(spaceships) and all challenges(stars).
 * 3. Developer completes all projects(spaceships) and some challenges and has read some documents(articles)
 * 2. Developer completes most projects and some challenges and has read some articles.
 * 1. Developer completes some projects and some challenges and some articles.
+(Mandatory)
 ### 2. Intro to HTML/CSS
 * 4: Developer completes all projects(spaceships) and all challenges(stars).
 * 3. Developer completes all projects(spaceships) and some challenges and has read some documents(articles)
 * 2. Developer completes most projects and some challenges and has read some articles.
 * 1. Developer completes some projects and some challenges and some articles.
+(Mandatory)
 ### 3. Algorithms
 * 4: Developer completes all projects(spaceships) and all challenges(stars).
 * 3. Developer completes all projects(spaceships) and some challenges and has read some documents(articles)
 * 2. Developer completes most projects and some challenges and has read some articles.
 * 1. Developer completes some projects and some challenges and some articles.
+(Mandatory)
 ### 4. Natural Simulations
 * 4: Developer completes all projects(spaceships) and all challenges(stars).
 * 3. Developer completes all projects(spaceships) and some challenges and has read some documents(articles)
 * 2. Developer completes most projects and some challenges and has read some articles.
 * 1. Developer completes some projects and some challenges and some articles.
+(
+### 5. Micro Controller Course
+* 4. Developer completes all tasks assigned to her/him.
+Documentation logs progress and shows interest in task.
+* 3. Developer completes all tasks assigned to her/him.
+Some documentation.
+* 2. Developer completes
+* 1.

+(Mandatory)
+### 6. 20time
+* 4. Student has automated certain aspects of their log

+### 7. Coding Challenge
+* 4. Team has constructed a webpage(ghpages), used social media, to promote their coding challenge.
+Each person has a contributed one original creationof the coding challenge to the repository.
+Other people have tried and contributed to their coding challenge through submissions, links, comments, pull requests, etc. to show what they made from their inspiration.
+* 3 THe coding challenge was mostly successful.
+* 2 The coding challenge was successful in some aspects.
+People listene
+* 1 The coding challenge was attempted and an attempt was made but was unsuccessful.

 ### 1. Satisfactory Progress